 Now we just add the next mission by typing into the next row.

 Excel has automatically added the row to the chart!
 Long time Excel users may remember when Excel was a lot more rigid.
 If you added data, you’d then have to manually edit the chart ranges.

-But these days (the above example is from Excel 2010) Excel should update charts more directly in response to adding rows.
+But these days (the above example is from way back in Excel 2010) Excel should update charts more directly in response to adding rows to a table.

 If Excel doesn’t figure it out and the chart remains the same, right-click on the chart and choose ‘Select Data’ then change the data range.